sternenseemann/logbook/README.md

 ## (Post-)Privacy mechanism

-The `log` format differenciates between three privacy levels, which can be used to control what parts of your `log` file is shared with whom.
+The `log` format differentiates between three privacy levels, which can be used to control what parts of your `log` file is shared with whom.
 These levels can be applied to the items of a `log` entry and indicate to which group of people the respective items are allowed to be displayed.